gap-packages/recog/README.md

     gap --packagedirs "~/packages;"

+> [!IMPORTANT]
+> Note that `--packagedirs` was introduced in GAP 4.15.
+For older version please
+> refere to this [site](https://docs.gap-system.org/doc/ref/chap76.html) for
+> alternative solutions.

+> [!TIP]
-Of course, you can add this option to your GAP startup script.
+> You can add this option to your GAP startup script.
+More information about
+> this can be found [here](https://docs.gap-system.org/doc/ref/chap3.html).

 ## Loading